Math

 - Grade: 11-12

-- Prerequisite: Pre-Calculus I or Pre-Calculus I Honors
+- Prerequisite: Adv Algebra & Trig/Pre-Calculus I or Adv Algebra & Trig Hon/Pre-Calculus I Honors

-AP Precalculus is a continuation of the curriculum covered in Precalculus 1.
+AP Precalculus is a continuation of the curriculum covered in Adv Algebra & Trig.
 The class will focus on maintaining and further developing the ideas taught previously while simultaneously introducing new topics.
 These topics will include Polar Functions, Parametric Functions, Vectors, Matrices, and Sequences and Series.
 An introduction of early Calculus topics such as Limits and Derivatives will be explored if time permits.
 Students will develop AP level problem solving skills and writing throughout the course.

 - One Semester